Each module is designed to be completed in 50 minutes or less. This allows a module to be administered during a standard class hour.

 The Test Key and Student Key of the student completing the Threshold Achievement test are passed as parameters on this URL.
 For example, if the specified Return URL is:

 the complete URL used to redirect the student once they have completed the Threshold Achievement test would be:

 where ABCDEF would be your Test Key and 123456 would be the Student Key of the student completing the test.

 NOTE: If you have elected to use a local identifier in place of the standard Student Key, for example your institutional student ID or email address, the value returned on the Student Key parameter will be the encrypted version of local identifier for the student.
 The local identifier is never stored on the Threshold Achievement web site.

-Yes, this can be done if you have someone at your location with web programming experience.
-Once you have started a test and received your Student Key from the Threshold Achievement system, you can link your students directly to the test using a URL like this:
+Yes, this can be done if you have someone at your location with web programming ability.
+Once you have started a test and received your Student Keys from the Threshold Achievement system, you can link your students directly to the test using a URL like this:

 where ABCDEF is your Test Key and 123456 is the Student Key for a specific student.
 You will need to keep track of which Student Keys have been assigned on your web server.
 This is typically done using a database and a scripting language like PHP or ASP.